FindkeyIo/xss-lab.github.io/README.md

 # xss-lab
 this is a client side xss but in real world scenario it can impact servers data bases

-access this lab here :   https://findkeyio.github.io/xss-lab/index.html
+access this lab here :  https://asecurityinfo.github.io/xss-lab/

-solve this labe and submit this bug report : ayush0x01@wearehackerone.com
+solve this labe and submit this bug report : support@asecurity.in

 :~ made by @ayush0x01